dshhh/unchain/README.md

 * Easy to use:
   * Turn on/off with the switch button
   * Connect any type of device to the Wi-Fi from the box (or Ethernet)
-  * Connect to wireless networks through the Web UI (see 'Repeater mode')
+  * Connect to wireless networks through the Web UI (see 'Repeater mode') or use Ethernet WAN port

 You can permanently disable with